MatteoMori/starfall/README.md

 ----

-Starfall is an “Upgrade Copilot” — an AI-powered assistant that automates the boring, error-prone upgrade research for Kubernetes clusters and their installed tools.
+Starfall is an “Upgrade Helper” — an AI-powered assistant that automates the boring, error-prone upgrade research for Kubernetes clusters and their installed tools.

 Instead of you manually checking:
 - “What version of Grafana is running?”